eddie-energy/architecture/arc42/07-deployment-view/index.md

 -   quality and/or performance features of this infrastructure
 -   mapping of software artifacts to elements of this infrastructure -->

 The deployment view of the system focuses on the utilized technical infrastructure.
-A high-level deployment diagram is shown in Section [Context and Scope](../03-context-and-scope/index.md#technical-context).
+A high-level deployment diagram is shown in Section: Context and Scope.
 While that diagram shows the framework as a black box, this section shows deployment diagrams that depict where the internal components of the system run.
-For the system decomposition, the same logic as in Section [Building Block View](../05-building-block-view/index.md) is used, i.e., based on levels.

 ## Infrastructure Level 2